Frequently Asked Questions

 Please be aware that the laws of countries other than the U.S. may govern your activities and may provide additional import or export restrictions.
 It is your responsibility to obtain relevant information applicable to your activities and then to follow up with Grants and Contracts Administration or the Office of the General Counsel for advice.

 The privacy laws of other countries can be more rigorous that in the United States, and researchers must take care to become familiar with the requirements of local jurisdictions when gathering information from local citizens.
 The European Union, in particular, has developed extensive statutory protections for the personal information of its citizens that exceed the protections that the U.S. requires.
 Strict guidelines control when personal information can be gathered, what constitutes a legitimate purpose for collecting data, and whether personal information can be transferred to third parties.
-A copy of the European Union’s directive is available.
+A copy of the EU’s rules for protection of personal data is available.

 The importation to the U.S. of biological, chemical or hazardous materials may require permits and compliance with certain regulations.
 For example, the importation of certain etiological agents, hosts or vectors of human diseases requires a permit from the CDC.
 If you wish to import a select agent or toxin, you need to register with the CDC and comply with the regulations governing the use, transfer and possession of select agents and toxins.